PMS vs Pregnancy Symptoms

 The need to relieve yourself frequently can indicate that you might be pregnant.
 During pregnancy, the uterus grows and pushes the bladder, leading to frequent urination.

-Sudden headaches might occur due to hormonal changes, which are common during pregnancy.
+Sudden headaches might occur due to hormonal changes common during pregnancy.

 Symptoms Common to Both PMS and Pregnancy

-Now that you have seen some of the symptoms of PMS and pregnancy separately, here are the symptoms of PMS vs pregnancy to help you identify what are you experiencing.
+Now that you have seen some of the period symptoms vs pregnancy symptoms separately, here are the symptoms of PMS vs pregnancy to help you identify what you are experiencing.
 Some symptoms that are common to both include:

 - Food cravings